Skip to main content

 Use a shop vac to remove loose debris.
 Scrape stubborn residue with a putty knife.
 Wipe down with soapy water and rinse.
 Dry thoroughly to prevent rust.
 Pay special attention to corners and crevices where grease can accumulate.

-5. Clean the Grease Management System and Grease Trap
+5. Clean the Grease Management System

 Remove the grease tray and cup.
 Dispose of grease properly (never down the drain).
 Wash with hot, soapy water.
 Line with aluminum foil for easier future cleaning.
 A clean grease management system is essential for preventing grease fires.